 from my unpublished second collection

-Ah, Bob, if only you knew what, thirty-five years later, that would mean to the boy who wanted to be you.
-If only we knew what it would mean to us all, what he'd say he learned that evening, watching you secretly from a friend's house, the same blue eyes we'd know from the Podiums, unblinking, his small hands perfectly still.
+Ah, Bob, if only you knew what that would mean to your son, who wanted to be you.
+If only we knew what, thirty-five years later, it would mean to us all; what he’d say he learned that evening, watching you secretly from a friend’s house, the same blue eyes we’d know from the Podiums, unblinking, his small hands perfectly still.

 First published in The Gettysburg Review